Buuz135/ArmoreableMobs/README.md

 #Static methods

-`MyArmorGroup.overrideExistingArmor(type as MCEntityType, map as IItemStack[MCEquipmentSlotType], blockstate as @Optional MCBlockState) as void` -> In the event that the mob spawns with armor, overrides that with a possible ArmorGroup.
+`ArmorGroup.overrideExistingArmor(type as MCEntityType, map as IItemStack[MCEquipmentSlotType], blockstate as @Optional MCBlockState) as void` -> In the event that the mob spawns with armor, overrides that with a possible ArmorGroup.

 #Optional Methods